RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 we recommend that you use the snapshot from the initial attempt because it contains the original state of the node.
 {{% /note %}}

-You can see the list of available snapshots with the command:
+To see the list of available snapshots, run:

 ```src
 rladmin node <node_id> snapshot list